nolan-h-hamilton/ROCCO/README.md

 ## What

-ROCCO is an algorithm for efficient identification of "consensus peaks" in multiple HTS data samples (namely, ATAC-seq), where read densities are consistently enriched across samples or particularly strong enrichment is observed in a nontrivial subset of samples.
+ROCCO is an efficient algorithm for detection of "consensus peaks" in large datasets with multiple HTS data samples (namely, ATAC-seq), where an enrichment in read counts/densities is observed in a nontrivial subset of samples.

 ### Example Behavior